July 12, 2021 10 min read

-So, for barbell complex five, you would do four to six reps of front squats, overhead lunges, hang power cleans, sumo deadlift high pulls, and push presses in order and then rest.The next variation just involves a change in the rest.
+For example, when performing barbell complex five, you would do 3 to 7 reps of front squats, overhead lunges, hang power cleans, sumo deadlift high pulls, and push presses in order and then rest.The next variation just involves a change in the rest.
 You should rest for two minutes between rounds.

 Power cleans are an exercise that improves athleticism, power, and speed.
 It’s very explosive, and it is part of one of the Olympic weightlifting moves called the Clean and Jerk.
-It’s a very technical and challenging movement.
-However, the good very much outweighs the bad and will improve many areas if you add it to your training session.
+It’s a very technical and challenging movement and will improve many areas if you add it to your training session.

-First, you’ll need the barbell to be at your mid-shin so you can reach it well.
-Face the bar, stand with your feet at shoulder-width apart, and grab the bar on the outside of your legs.
+First, you’ll need the barbell to be at your mid-shin, face the bar, stand with your feet at shoulder-width apart, and grab the bar on the outside of your legs.
 Keep your chest raised, your back neutral, and your arms straight.
 Now, pick up the bar in the same style as a deadlift and keep your legs locked.

 Jump up with a lot of force and shrug your shoulders.
 Use the momentum to bring the bar up to your anterior shoulders, and try to land in a quarter squat.
 Stand up straight with the barbell resting on your clavicle, and you’ve completed a power clean.

 Front squats target your glutes, core, hamstrings, and quadriceps.
 This is a compound exercise that is usually used by more experienced weightlifters.
 This lift also isn’t done very often and is a lot safer than back squats.
-To start, make sure that the bar is on the squat rack and hitting you in the chest.
+To start, make sure that the bar is on the squat rack and sitting across your chest.

 Step close to the bar and do a quarter squat so the bar is hitting the top of your chest.
 Grab hold of the bar, bring your elbows forward, and stand up straight to take the bar off of the rack.
 Take a step backward and stand shoulder-width apart.
 Bend your legs so you can lower yourself into a squat, and try to make your thighs parallel to the ground.